uberCad/uberCad/client/README.md

 Check out [this tutorial](https://www.fullstackreact.com/articles/how-to-get-create-react-app-to-work-with-your-rails-api/).
 You can find the companion GitHub repository [here](https://github.com/fullstackreact/food-lookup-demo-rails).

-## Proxying API Requests in Development
+## Proxying ApiService Requests in Development

 >Note: this feature is available with `react-scripts@0.2.3` and higher.